Become A Faculty VUceptor

 What is a faculty VUceptor?

-The application deadline has been extended to Friday, April 2.
-Please click the link above to access the application directly.
-If you see this message after the deadline, be sure to contact Natalee Erb.
+In January 2023, applications will open via InfoReady.
+The priority deadline for applications is Friday, February 24, 2023.
+A direct link to the application will be available at the top of this page.
+If you see this message after the deadline, be sure to contact us.
 We usually have a few open spots past the deadline.

 TIME COMMITMENTS FOR FACULTY VUCEPTORS